Pricier grills but cheaper meat: how Trump's trade policy plays on July 4

 “Ongoing trade disputes that constrain market access and/or result in elevated tariffs ultimately reduce the volume and value of U.S. meat exports,” said Glynn Tonsor, an agricultural economist at Kansas State University.

 Pork spareribs for the grill cost $2.07 a pound, up slightly from $2.04 a year ago.
-Pork prices have increased as an outbreak of a fatal hog disease in China has fueled expectations for increased U.S. exports by companies such as Tyson Foods Inc (TSN.N) despite a 62% tariff on U.S. pork in China.
+Pork prices have increased as an outbreak of a fatal hog disease in China has fueled expectations for increased U.S. exports by companies such as Tyson Foods Inc despite a 62% tariff on U.S. pork in China.

 U.S. pork exports to China and Hong Kong, the No. 2 buyers of U.S. pork before the trade war, were down 16% this year through April and also fell to top-buyer Mexico as the Trump administration renegotiated the North American Free Trade Agreement, according to the U.S. Meat Export Federation.